 The distribution of \( X \) is the Pareto distribution with shape parameter \(\alpha\).
 Random variable \(X\) maximizes entropy over all random variables \(Y\) taking values in \([1, \infty)\) with \(\E(\ln Y) = 1 / \alpha\).

-Open the simulation of the Pareto distribution.
+The app below is a simulation of the Pareto distribution.
 The probability density function displayed is the ordinary one, with respect to Lebesgue measure.
-Vary the rate parameter \(\alpha\) and note the shape of the density function.
-Run the simulation and compare the empirical density function to the probability density function.
+The rate parameter \(\alpha\) can be varied with the scrollbar.

 Suppose again that \(X\) has the exponential distribution for \( ([1, \infty), \cdot) \) with rate parameter \( \alpha \in (0, \infty)\) and that \(\bs Y = (Y_1, Y_2, \ldots)\) is the random walk associated with \( X \).
 For \(n \in \N_+\),